-There are numerous ways that we, as enthusiasts of Lolita fashion, can express our love and adoration for the fashion.
-I participate in numerous activities including online and in-person communities, maintain my Lolita blog, and write, illustrate and create Lolita styled characters.
+There are many ways that we, as enthusiasts of lolita fashion, can express our love and adoration for the fashion.
+I take part in numerous activities.
+These include interactions with online and in-person lolita communities, maintain my lolita blog, and write, illustrate and create lolita styled characters.

-There was a young woman who loved Lolita fashion very much.
-In addition to my co-partnership geekery business, I wanted to create pieces that would complement Lolita fashion.
-After months of my partner and I trying to come up with a prefect name for the business, we finally settled upon the title Keep A Fallen Star.
+There was a young woman who loved lolita fashion very much.
+In addition to my co-partnership geekery business, I wanted to create pieces that would complement lolita fashion.
+After months of my partner and I trying to come up with a perfect name for the business, we finally settled upon the title Keep A Fallen Star.
 Truthfully, the items I created when we first launched in 2012 were a better fit for the kawaii genre.
 My original works focused on clay creations of faux confectionery goodies or adorable animals that were made into keychains and cellphone straps.
-Eventually I begun to branch out and create true Lolita complimentary pieces, such as glass pearl beaded crowns with ribbon, hair-pins, hair-clips and even pierced earrings!
-Along side our geekery business, we toured national conventions sharing our wears.
+Eventually, I began to branch out and create true lolita complimentary pieces, such as glass pearl beaded crowns with ribbon, hair-pins, hair-clips, and even pierced earrings!
+Alongside our geekery business, we toured national conventions sharing our wears.
 College was an excellent time to explore and create new items to share!

 Many times in life we are confronted with the unexpected.
-Truthfully we had come face to face with an ultimatum.
-We had to either expand our business, which meant we would need to hire employees and office space for our studio or to close the business entirely.
+We had come face to face with an ultimatum.
+We had to expand our business or close.
+This meant we would need to hire employees and office space for our studio or to close the business entirely.
 We collectively opted to close.
 We were both moving into full-time careers and we believed the best choice of action would be to close the business.
-Event years later, we would often come across fans of ours and other artists at conventions who would eagerly ask the location of our convention booth or what the new domain for our website was.
-While these burst of positive feedback and enthusiasm were greatly appreciated and noted, these reactions were entirely unexpected.
+Event years later, we would often come across fans of ours and other artists at conventions.
+They would eagerly ask the location of our convention booth or what the new domain for our website was.
+While these burst of positive feedback and enthusiasm were greatly appreciated and noted.
+These reactions were entirely unexpected.

 I purchased my first Asian ball-jointed-doll the summer before last.
 I had designed a completely different character for my new lovely girl but, steadily, I realized she was Hitomi, the mascot for Keep A Fallen Star™.
 Once Hitomi was in my midst, I found myself designing new additions to my own personal wardrobe and hers.
 With a stabilized job and some extra allowance, I steadily began to purchase and design new products.
 Truthfully, with this newfound inspiration, it was only a matter of time before I re-launched my online shop!

 And there you have it!
 Thank you to all of the members who have asked me about this aspect of my Lolita lifestyle.
-I hope this was an informative and interesting read for you and answered all your budding questions!
+I hope this was interesting read for you and answered all your budding questions!